 ALEC employs highly advanced security procedures and very strict precautions.
-Our experienced staff continually monitors your accounts as well as our internal systems for any signs of fraud or criminal attempts to steal money or personal information.
+Our experienced staff continually monitor your accounts as well as our internal systems for any signs of fraud or criminal attempts to steal money or personal information.

 Scams to be aware of.

-Credit and Debit card fraud and ATM skimming are scams people are accustomed to seeing, some new scams going around are:
+Credit and Debit card fraud and ATM skimming are scams people are accustomed to seeing, some scams going around are:

 Congratulations — you met someone new online.
 Your new found friend or relationship partner is asking for help with a problem and they need you to wire or send funds to them.
-The request will come as a request so they can come see you, for an auto repair, their business needing help, or help with their household expenses.
+The request will come so they can come visit you, for an auto repair, their business needing help, or help with their household expenses.
 If you offer to come visit them, there is always an excuse as to why you can’t meet up.
 DON’T send them any money.
 Sending money to a person you have never met face to face but is your “friend” is really not a friend.

 Wire Mortgage Fraud.